 But complicating my goal of being more self-sufficient are several irrefutable facts about my character: I am useless in a lot of ways that keep people functioning and alive.
 I don’t know how to use a drill; I have never mowed a lawn; and when I look up and at an angle, I get vertigo.
 Growing up on my parents’ farm in rural Quebec, I wasn’t much help; I was much better suited to Montreal, where we moved when I was 13.

 I am also a very anxious person, and for quite a lot of my life that meant I was literally afraid to be alone for long stretches of time.
 This is a common offshoot of panic disorder (the official diagnostic term is “monophobia”).
-But disordered anxiety is often like a game of whack-a- mole: When I conquer one fear, another pops right up.
-I’ve been living alone for two years and I’m so used to it that when friends come to visit, I don’t always know how to stay grounded until they leave.
+But disordered anxiety is often like a game of whack-a-mole: When I conquer one fear, another pops right up.
+I’ve been living alone for three years and I’m so used to it that when friends come to visit, I don’t always know how to stay grounded until they leave.
 I always assume the worst will happen.
 Most people will carry laundry down steep basement stairs without a second thought, but for the first few weeks I lived here, I sent a group text that I would respond to when I was safely back upstairs in case I took an inevitable tumble down into the no-cell-service area.
 Most people can dispose of a dead mouse without Googling “signs of hantavirus.”
 And during a basement flood, most will think “the washing machine is up on planks and will be fine,” but I think “electrocution is imminent.”

 I eventually ended up posting a photo of my flooding basement on Instagram.
 During the pandemic, social media has functioned as my de facto community.
 A friend I went to university with who lives nearby offers to do a wet-vac shift.
 The owner of the local bookshop sends me a message offering guidance on acquiring a sump pump.
 The man who used to own the house drives over and helps me fix the eavestrough leak.
 A guy I’ve been talking to from a dating app offers to drive three hours to come help.
 And while this is a sweet offer—I know instantly that old Zoe would have said yes—I also know that we don’t really know each other well enough to do this kind of thing for each other.
 It’s a partner thing.
-And even though it’s now been more than two years since my breakup, I’m not ready for that.
+And even though it’s now been more than three years since my breakup, I’m not ready for that.

 Instead I call a plumber, who comes by and assesses things.
 I wet-vac until my back aches and then line the walls with sandbags and make a plan to get a sump pump installed.
 When it stops raining, I go outside and stand in my driveway in a bit of a stupor.
 I’m very tired.
 But I’m all right.